 The price/earnings to growth (PEG) ratio establishes a relationship between the PE ratio and earnings growth.
 PEG ratio checks if a company’s share price is undervalued or overvalued by analyzing a company’s current and expected earnings growth rate.

 PE ratio does not show a company’s future earnings growth; hence many consider the PEG ratio as an evolved/modified version of the PE ratio.
 Hence, if the PEG ratio of a company is low, it is probably one of the undervalued growth stocks in India.

 In some situations, when there is a change in the fundamentals of a company, such as a positive change in its management, it won’t always immediately reflect in its stock price.
 There might be a time lag before the share price.

 Free cash flow (FCF) is another metric that can be used to check if a stock is undervalued.
 FCF is the cash that a company generates through its businesses and operations after taking care of the expenditures.

-Identifying the potential of new companies as well as the underdogs in the industry is another way to find undervalued stocks in Indian in 2021.
+Identifying the potential of new companies as well as the underdogs in the industry is another way to find undervalued stocks in India.
 Look at the companies offering disruptive products and services in the industry or creating a new market or market channel.

 The price to book ratio compares a company’s current market value or market capitalization to its book value.